julsraemy/SAPA-IIIF/manifests/mapping.md

 ## Mapping Description

-Here is a mapping description following the structure (in which order the properties or set of properties appear) of the Manifests created in this repository.
-It should be noted that IIIF has a different kind of classification, which is:
+Hereafter is a mapping description following the structure, i.e. in which order the properties or set of properties appear, of the Manifests created in this repository.
+It should be noted that the [IIIF Presentation API 3.0](https://iiif.io/api/presentation/3.0/#3-resource-properties) has a different kind of classification for properties, which is:

 - Descriptive Properties
 - Technical Properties